TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/004 Design Time Factory Class.md

 # Design Time Context Factory

 [Design time](https://learn.microsoft.com/en-us/ef/core/cli/dbcontext-creation?tabs=dotnet-core-cli)
-refers to the time where e.g. a migrations is created.\
+refers to the time where e.g. a migration is created.\
 Here, an instance of our DbContext will be created.

 We do have a problem though, because our DbContext requires an argument for its constructor.\
 Usually this is provided in the Program.cs class, upon start up, so generally not a problem.\
-But when just generating the database or verifying a configuration, or testing whether a DbContext can actually be created, we need some way to provide this argument.
+But when just generating the database or verifying a configuration, or testing whether a DbContext can actually be created, or verifying the output sql looks right, we need some way to provide this argument.

 We do this with a DesignTimeContextFactory.